2022-23 Tulane Supplemental Essays – Prompts and Tips

-If you blinked at some point during the 2010s, you may have missed Tulane’s meteoric rise in selectivity that resulted in a sub-10% acceptance rate for the Class of 2025.
-Yet, today, this mid-size private research university in New Orleans is among the most selective schools in the country.
+If you blinked at some point during the 2010s, you may have missed Tulane’s meteoric rise in selectivity that resulted in a sub-9% acceptance rate for the Class of 2026.
+However, today, this mid-size private research university in New Orleans is among the most selective schools in the country.
 The average incoming freshman possesses 95th percentile standardized test scores and a strong academic transcript.
+This brings us to the topic of this blog — the Tulane supplemental essays for 2022-23.

 (Want to learn more about How to Get Into Tulane?
 Visit our blog entitled: How to Get Into Tulane University: Admissions Data and Strategies for all of the most recent admissions data as well as tips for gaining acceptance.)

 When applying to an institution like Tulane that rejects nine of every ten applicants, you’ll need to put maximum effort into every area of the application, including the three supplemental essays.
-Below are Tulane University’s two required and one optional supplemental prompts for the 2021-22 admissions cycle along with our advice for composing a winning essay.
+Below are Tulane University’s three optional supplemental prompts for the 2022-23 admissions cycle along with our advice for composing a winning essay.

 Please briefly elaborate on one of your extracurricular activities or work experiences.
 (250 words)